vzex-g/zip-cracker/README.md

 - [x] https://www.mediafire.com/file/uiym6cji8n5g0o8/rockyou.txt/file
 |
 Remember, zip.py can only read in only 1 place, like example, you are in android phone the the directory is /sdcard/Downloads, that mean the program can only read the zip file at the /storage/emulated/0/Downloads.

-/
+# Information:
-Made by | Sunshine, HenzX
+Made by Sunshine, HenzX |
+| Social media? i dont have it
+| age? nah im 11 years old bro